-- 4.3.9 With these caveats in mind, the Committee concluded that the Assessment Group's model was a useful basis for exploring the estimates of cost effectiveness; the model used data for a wide age range (age 50-75 years and older) and all osteoporotic fracture sites.
-Although the Assessment Group's model considered a shorter time period (10 years for predicting morbidity, see section 4.2.8) than the manufacturers' models, the Committee thought that this was appropriate considering the age groups involved and the uncertainties around health effects over a longer period. - 4.3.10 The Committee discussed the assumptions underpinning the economic modelling undertaken by the Assessment Group.
+4.3.10 The Committee acknowledged the efforts of the Assessment Group to build on the model used previously, particularly in using epidemiological data and a fracture risk algorithm developed under the auspices of the WHO to calculate transition probabilities and to model the identification approaches.
+The Committee concluded that the Assessment Group's model was likely to give the best estimates of cost effectiveness because it used data from a wide age range (age 50-75 years or older), and was updated to use all osteoporotic fracture sites, more recent utility values, prevalence and risk-factor data, and an adjusted prevalence of fractures in the average population.
+Although the Assessment Group's model considered a shorter time period (10 years for predicting morbidity, see section 4.2.9) than the manufacturers' models, the Committee thought that this was appropriate considering the age groups involved and the uncertainties around health effects over a longer period.

+- 4.3.11 The Committee discussed the assumptions underpinning the economic modelling undertaken by the Assessment Group.
 It noted that the most recent modelling explored some of the uncertainties identified by the Committee surrounding the results of the previous modelling; these related to the costs and disutility associated with treatment-related side effects and to non-compliance or non-persistence with treatment in a proportion of patients.
-The Committee also noted the effect of the recent price reductions for non-proprietary alendronate (70 mg weekly and 10 mg daily doses) on the cost effectiveness of the drug. - 4.3.11 The Committee considered the base-case assumptions and those used in additional analyses.
+The Committee also noted the effect of the recent price reductions for non-proprietary alendronate (70 mg weekly and 10 mg daily doses) on the cost effectiveness of the drug. - 4.3.12 The Committee considered the base-case assumptions and those used in additional analyses.
 The Committee noted that the costs associated with fractures used in the base-case analysis were those used in the original assessment report developed in 2003 and considered that these were likely to be outdated.
-The Committee agreed that costs based on health resource groups, including home-help costs, were likely to provide the most accurate reflection of the cost of fractures to the NHS and personal social services, and it decided to incorporate these costs into the base-case analysis. - 4.3.12 The Committee considered the utility multiplier used in the base-case analysis for the first year after a vertebral fracture and noted that it was based on a hospitalised patient group and not on a typical group of patients with vertebral fractures.
+The Committee agreed that costs based on health resource groups, including home-help costs, were likely to provide the most accurate reflection of the cost of fractures to the NHS and personal social services, and it decided to incorporate these costs into the base-case analysis. - 4.3.13 The Committee considered the utility multiplier used in the base-case analysis for the first year after a vertebral fracture and noted that it was based on a hospitalised patient group and not on a typical group of patients with vertebral fractures.
 Consequently it was considerably lower than the utility value modelled for a hip fracture.
 Although the Committee acknowledged that vertebral fracture can lead to greatly reduced quality of life, it considered that its true value would not greatly outweigh the utility decrement associated with a hip fracture.
 Therefore, the Committee considered it reasonable to assume that the disutility in the first year after a vertebral fracture was equivalent to the disutility in the first year after a hip fracture and decided to include this assumption in the base-case analysis.